GoogleCloudPlatform/devrel-demos/README.md

 # Purpose

-This repo is for code that supports talks, blogs, and other activities the Google Developer Relations team engages in. **This code in unmaintained.**
+This repo is for code that supports talks, blogs, and other activities the Google Developer Relations team engages in. **This code is unmaintained.**

 # Organization